NicoNav/igsaw-puzzle-app/README.md

 pip install -r requirements.txt
 ```

-3. Download required models and place them in the appropriate folders
+3. Download required models and place them in the appropriate folders.
+Specifically, you will need models for SAM3 segmentation.

 4. Start ComfyUI:
 ```bash